GeoscienceAustralia/dea-knowledge-hub/docs/guides/about/glossary.md

 # DEA Glossary

-This glossary contains terms that are used by Digital Earth Australia (DEA), including several technical terms used in the fields of Earth Observation and software development.
+This glossary contains terms that are used by Digital Earth Australia (DEA), including several technical terms used in the fields of Earth Observation and software engineering.

 {#acquisition}
 ## Acquisition